List of Led Zeppelin songs written or inspired by others: "Black Mountain Side"

 Al Stewart learned Bert Jansch's version of the traditional song "Down by Blackwaterside".
 However, he mistook Jansch's 'drop-D' tuning for DADGAD.
 At the time, Stewart was recording his own debut record and had engaged Jimmy Page as a session musician.
 According to Stewart's account, it was he (Stewart) who taught Page 'Blackwaterside' (the DADGAD version) during a tea-break.
 In spite of this difference, Jansch's record company sought legal advice following the release of Led Zeppelin.
 Early in 1965, Anne Briggs and Jansch were performing regularly together in folk clubs and spent most of the daytime at a friend's flat, collaborating on new songs and the development of complex guitar accompaniments for traditional songs.

-Ultimately, no legal action was ever taken against Led Zeppelin, because it could not be proven that the recording in itself constituted Jansch's own copyright, as the basic melody was traditional.
+Ultimately, no legal action was taken against Led Zeppelin, because it could not be proven that the recording in itself constituted Jansch's own copyright, as the basic melody was traditional.

 Nevertheless, Jansch said that Page "ripped me off, didn't he?
 Or let's just say he learned from me."

-This is one of two songs where Page may have "learned" from Jansch, the other being "Bron-Y-Aur Stomp", listed below.